sergiobtos/barber-saas-bootcamp/README.md

 ## Login with Google Set up

-- Go to [url](https://console.developers.google.com/) and get the google id and secret
+- Go to [url](https://console.developers.google.com/) and get the google id and secret (OAuth client ID)
 - Go to [url](https://next-auth.js.org/getting-started/example) and install this library
-- Create file: /app/api/auth/[...nextauth]/route.ts using this [url](https://next-auth.js.org/configuration/initialization#route-handlers-app)
+- Create file: /app/api/auth/[...nextauth]/route.ts using this [url](https://next-auth.js.org/configuration/initialization#route-handlers-app) and add the provider config there
--
+- Install @auth/prisma-adapter
+- Update the schema.prisma with user, account table

 ## 📦 Installation